camunda/camunda-docs-static/get-started/content/apache-maven.md

   Please note that, from 15th of October 2021, the Camunda Nexus is deprecated as we're migrating over to Artifactory as our new artifact storage.
   Nevertheless, the settings still apply as we rewrite the URLs to the new location.
 {{< /note >}}

+{{< note title="Known camunda-bpm-ee workaround" class="info" >}}
+  As part of the migration, the URL of `camunda-bpm-ee` is currently not resolving artefacts.
+  Please use https://app.camunda.com/nexus/content/groups/private/ or https://camunda.jfrog.io/artifactory/private/ as an alternative solution.
+{{< /note >}}
 ## Community Edition

 ```xml